 When you write a post and ten people write back and say, “What the heck are you talking about?” you know you screwed up.
-So, what the heck is first-rinse water, why do you keep in the fridge, and why would you even bother?
+“What the heck is first rinse water?
+Why keep it in the fridge?
+Why would you even bother?”
 Sorry, sorry.
 My bad.

-After beekeepers crush and strain honeycomb, they like to save the wax for other uses such as making candles, cosmetics, lotions, soaps, or whatever.
-The first thing you have to do is clean the wax to get rid of all the honey that is still sticking to it.
+I’ll start at the beginning.
+After beekeepers crush and strain honeycomb, they like to save the wax for other uses such as making candles, cosmetics, lotions, and soaps.
+But the first thing they have to do is clean the wax to remove all the honey that is stuck to it.

 Honey readily dissolves in water, so you can wash the wax by pouring clean water over it and swishing it around for a while until most of the honey dissolves.
 Once you are done, the water you drain from the wax is strongly flavored with honey.
 The less water you use, the stronger the flavor.

-Since honey dissolved in water can grow yeast and mold, I store the rinse water in a lidded jar in the refrigerator where it will easily keep for several weeks.
-If you want to keep it longer you could freeze it in an ice cube tray and then put the cubes in a freezer bag.
+Since honey dissolved in water can grow yeast and mold, I store the rinse water in a lidded jar in the refrigerator.
+Properly chilled, it will easily keep for several weeks.
+If you want to keep it longer you could freeze it in an ice cube tray.
+Once frozen, move the cubes into a freezer bag.

 By the way, some of these ideas came originally from HB at Backyard Bee Hive Blog.
 HB is a beekeeper and cooking school instructor with some yummy ideas.
 Her blog is loaded with beekeeping advice and recipes she developed for using her own home-grown honey.
 Be sure to check it out.